OpenNanogrid/ON-socket/README.md

 ### Power Supply

 For logic power a low Iq buck converter.
 Best with synchronous rectification, few external parts.
 Potential candidates: TPS54061 (0.09 mA), LM5156 (0.01 mA), LM5009A (0.5 mA), all types up to 60 Vin and about 150mA output.
 If the n-channel MOSFET is switched at the high side a gate driver is needed.
 Power supply for the gate driver needs a separate 10V rail.
-An LM5007 (or an alternative with integrated synchronous rectification) can be used to form a step down converter to 10V.
+An LM5007, LM5010 (or an alternative with integrated synchronous rectification and enable input) can be used to form a step down converter to 10V.
 This step down converter should be shut down with a GPIO pin from the MCU if no load is present, so it needs an enable input.
 Although a driver might charge and discharge the FET gate with 1..2A, the charge time is sufficiently low and can be buffered by caps.
 For a very low switching frequency (ie. using the FET as a power switch) this is fine.
 When the FET is used to throttle the output (e.g. via BAM / bit ampltitude modulation), the gate driver needs more power.